 Garden Pool is a federally recognized 501(c)3 international public charity dedicated to research and education of sustainable ways to grow food.
-Our mission as a non-profit is to develop better ways to grow food and help others do the same.
+Our mission is to develop better ways to grow food and help others do the same.
 Our operations are based in Mesa, Arizona at the home of the original Garden Pool.
 We’re working on bringing the GP system to the rest of the world!

 - solar power – harnessing and storing the sun’s energy

 - water conservation – using less water by recycling wastewater and harvesting and storing dew & rainwater

-- hydroponic gardening – growing fruits, veggies, & herbs without soil
+- hydroponic and aeroponic gardening – growing fruits, veggies, & herbs without soil

-- aquaponics – the symbiotic cultivation of produce and fish in a recirculating hydroponic environment.
+- aquaponics – the symbiotic cultivation of produce and fish in a recirculating hydroponic environment, the Garden Pool way.

 - biofiltration – natural water filtration method using biochemistry and a special mix of pond plants, including duckweed.

 - thermal mass – thousands of gallons of water that is warmed by the sun and being surrounded by earth and concrete provides “inertia” against temperature fluctuations.